drinking/DoodleMemo/README.md

 ==========
 ### Introduction

 This is a Memo app for Android.
-You can draw freely using various colors,resize or rotate strokes.
+You can draw freely with various colors,resize or rotate strokes.

 =========
 ###Screen Captures